Address Details/Contact Numbers

 - Senior Management Team to risk-assess a home visit.

 - Home visit to be made following decision where possible by school staff or any other agency involved with the child.
-School staff should attend in a pair.
-Liaise with other site if sibling involved.

 - Contact Police to initiate a “safe and well” check if all other stages have been completed and there is still no contact regarding the absent child.
 This should be done using the 101 number by a Safeguarding Lead